COMMUNITY FIRST RESPONDERS

 Will it affect my car insurance?

-Are Community First Responders exempt from any driving laws?
+Are Community First Responders exempt from driving laws?